nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_ADONET.md

     }
     ```
      Create menu options to allow the user to perform the following tasks:
+    1. Display all dogs.
-    1. Display all students.
+    1. Display all walkers.
-    1. Display all instructors.
+    1. Display all neighborhoods.
-    1. Display all exercises.
+    1. Display all walks.
-    1. Display all cohorts.
+    1. Display all owners.
-    1. Search students by last name.
+    1. Search walkers by last name.
-    1. Create a new cohort.
+    1. Create a new owner.
-    1. Create a new student and assign them to an existing cohort.
+    1. Create a new dog and assign them to an existing owner.
-    1. Create a new instructor and assign them to an existing cohort.
+    1. Create a new walk and assign them to an existing dog.
-    1. Display all students in a given cohort.
+    1. Display all dogs in a given walk.
-    1. Move an existing student to another existing cohort.
+    1. Move an existing dog to another existing owner.
-    1. List the exercises for a given student.
+    1. List the walks for a given dog.
     1. Assign an existing exercise to an existing student.

 >**NOTE**: C#'s [switch statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/switch) may simplify your menu code.